GregoryVSantoro/GregoryVSantoro.Github.io/r_project_module8.md

 ## Introduction

 The set up for this project is that I'm a fresh, new data analyst intern for IBM in their human resources department.
-The overall goal of my tasks are to answer the questions posed to me by management and use **[R](https://www.r-project.org/)** to do so.
+The overall goal of my tasks are to answer the questions posed to me by management and use **[R](https://www.r-project.org/)** and **[R Studio](https://posit.co/download/rstudio-desktop/)**, a popular IDE, to do so.

 <br>

 ## About The Data

-text
+The data for this project can be found **[here](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)**.
+It's a fictional data set created by IBM data scientists.

 <br>

 ## Key Highlights

-text
+- 1
+- 2
+- 3
+- 4

 <br>